About Earth Calling

 Gonda was born in the Netherlands where she was introduced to all year camping just after she was born.
 She enjoyed the sight of nature from the kid carrier on the back of her mum.
 When she was seven she moved to Scotland.
 A real Mecca for outdoor lovers.
 She enjoyed all the corners of Scotland., excavating a dolphin skeleton, bouldering on Shetland, watching Gannets, Puffins, Eagles and Cetaceans.
 She loves wild swimming and outdoor cooking but still hates uphill walking due to her Dutch flatland roots.
 And she loves to hang out with her 5 chickens.

 Ant’s childhood in the Scottish Borders meant hills, castles, and rugby.
 After university he travelled the world working as a chef, notably New Zealand, where there are less castles but plenty of hills and rugby!
-He was lucky enough to be involved in conservation and the release of a kiwi back to the wild.
-Now back in Scotland Ant is an amateur rugby referee and can regularly be found hill walking(there’s a bit of a theme here).
+He was lucky enough to be involved in conservation and the release of a kiwi back into the wild.
+Now back in Scotland he's studying an MSc in Environmental Sustainability.
 His favourite animal encounter was swimming with a whale shark, the biggest fish in the world, off the coast of Australia.

 Fearne joined the club when she was in Primary 5.
 She had fun learning about nature and playing wildlife games.
 She had always said that she wanted to help at Earth Calling once she went to high school and eventually volunteered in S3.
 She is now working towards her Silver Duke of Edinburgh award and using her wildlife club hours for her volunteering section.
 She loves helping the younger members of the club with their learning and activities.
 Her favourite activities involve creating things, and thinks its great fun to help the members build shelters and make artwork when they visit the woods, beach and river.
 In her spare time she loves to draw, paint and sew and when she leaves school she'd like to study biological science then go into medicine or forensics.

 People say the nicest things